jadehiggins00/MusicVisuals/README.md

 # Description of the assignment
 This assignment features 6 music visualizers which are all interactively moving along to the song *Violence by GRIMES*

+The Assignment uses Object Oriented Programming techniques & Principles in Java as well as the Processing Language and the minim library within the Processing Language.

 ## Visualizer 1: - EllipseWaveform